foss2serve/github-workflow-activity/01-setup/maintainer-setup.md

 __Assumptions__

-* You are signed into GitHub
+* You are signed into GitHub.
-* You have just created an organization
+* You have just created an organization.
-* You are on your newly created organization's home page
+* You are on your newly created organization's home page.
-* Your organization is empty; i.e., it does not have any repositories
+* Your organization is empty; i.e., it does not have any repositories.

 __On GitHub__

-1. Click the big green __Create a new repository__ button
+1. Click the big green __Create a new repository__ button.
-2. Name the repository `ourfavorites`
+2. Name the repository `ourfavorites`.
-3. Optionally add a description
+3. Optionally add a description.
-4. Make it public
+4. Make it public.
-5. Initialize it with a README
+5. Initialize it with a README.
-6. Optionally add a .gitignore (not necessary for this activity)
+6. Optionally add a .gitignore (not necessary for this activity).
-7. Add an open source license (unless you have a strong opinion, for now choose __GNU Public License v3.0__)
+7. Add an open source license (unless you have a strong opinion, for now choose __GNU Public License v3.0__).
-8. What is the URL to your official upstream repository?
-9. Click the big green __Create repository__ button
+8. Click the big green __Create repository__ button
-10. Help your recorder to make a note of the URL of the repository's homepage.
+9. Help your recorder to make a note of the URL of the repository's homepage.

 Congratulations!
 You have created your team's first repository.